lino-framework/book/docs/specs/cal.rst

 ==================

 The demo datebase contains two appointments on Ash Wednesday 2017.
-These conflicting calendar events are globally visible as data problems (see :doc:`checkdata`).
+These conflicting calendar events are visible as data problems (see :doc:`checkdata`).

 >>> chk = checkdata.Checkers.get_by_value('cal.ConflictingEventsChecker')
 >>> rt.show(checkdata.ProblemsByChecker, chk)